Skip links

 How's google tried to find that in the paper in the past?
 Classic expertise was about content quality back in 2011 during the panda days.

-Google was very interested in identifying thin or shallow content generated by a machine so like spun content, doorway pages, duplicate content and so on.
+Google was very interested in identifying thin or shallow content generated by a machine so like spun content, doorway pages, and so on.

 A lot of that stuff went into the panda update.